-Geographic segmentation in marketing is dividing the market on the basis of regions or geographies.
+Geographic segmentation is a segmentation strategy in which the market is divided into different groups on the basis of regions or geographies.
 Geographic segmentation can be classified by parameters like countries, states, cities, villages, urban / rural, climatic conditions, density of population.
 This type of segmentation helps to reach out to customers living in a similar region or area and have identical needs.

 People living in the same area or region often have similar needs and requirements.
 Certain products are made specifically for a purpose best suited to needs of the people living in a certain region.
 Hence, geographic segmentation helps identify those set of customers who are living in a particular region or area or place and also have similar features like weather, climate etc.